 Join us, and pay what you can!
 Open to all interested in developing anti-racist awareness and commitment to action.
 20% of revenue goes to both the Innocence Project (U.S.) and Indspire (Canada).

-Cost: ALL profits after paying guest presenters are donated to The Movement for Black Lives.
-We have a sliding scale, and encourage you to pay what you can (below).
+Cost: We have a sliding scale, and encourage you to pay what you can (below).

-When: coming soon!
-For updates, sign up below for our newsletter.
+For future webinars, sign up below for our newsletter.

 For questions, please contact kendra (at) beyondbinaryconsulting.com